 - Additional Elements of the Florida Uniform Core Curriculum

 - Contact the SoE Graduate Advising Office for details related to the UCC requirements.

 All approvals for admission to the Department of Teacher Education and Educational Leadership are provisional and subject to reevaluation as students progress through the program.
-Students denied admission or removed from the program may appeal the decision to the Dean, College of Professional Studies.
+Students denied admission or removed from the program may appeal the decision to the Dean, College of Education and Professional Studies.